 Barnwell North Lodge Farm

-The site appeared to focus on an aisled building which had undergone several phases of development, including a late bath suite.
+The site features an aisled building which had undergone several phases of development, including a late bath suite.
 Surrounding the building was a series of gated yards.

 Of particular note were three very large pits, up to 1.5m deep, which were dug close to the building, one of which produced a remarkable collection of lead objects and a large, column-like piece of limestone.
 One pit, which was close to the later bath extension added to the aisled building, had a revetment of timber posts with planking, behind which hard core material had been dumped to provide a walkway around the extended building.

-The excavations at are crucial for understanding how the exploitation of the clay-lands developed during the Roman period with the animal bone in the later periods suggesting a broad-based animal economy with cattle being exploited for a variety of purposes including traction.
+The excavations at the site are crucial for understanding how the exploitation of the clay-lands developed during the Roman period with the animal bone in the later periods suggesting a broad-based animal economy with cattle being exploited for a variety of purposes including traction.
 In addition, the site provided well dated finds and pottery which help to refine the dating of other Nene Valley assemblages.

 Nene Valley colour-coat vessels from stone-lined cist F66

 The excavation report was published in the Northamptonshire Archaeology, Vol. 38 (2015).